 Track Record: The fastest time ever recorded at the track for a certain distance.
 There are individual records for each distance.

-Trial: 1) A qualifying race, usually for a futurity.
+qualifying race, usually for a futurity.

 Trifecta: A bet which requires you to select the first 3 finishers of a race in exact order.